lucasb-eyer/go-colorful/README.md

 ===

 ### Q: I get all f!@#ed up values!
 Your library sucks!
-You probably provided values in the wrong range.
+A: You probably provided values in the wrong range.
 For example, RGB values are expected to reside between 0 and 1, *not* between 0 and 255.
 Normalize your colors.

 License: MIT